Comparing RStudio and Spyder

 - Style: Go to

-and select the tickbox next to Style analysis (PEP8) - Cell (similar to ipython notebook):
+Preferences > Editor > Code Introspection/Analysisand select the tickbox next to Style analysis (PEP8) - Cell (similar to ipython notebook):

-executes the current cell.
-A cell is defined as the code between two lines which start with the agreed tag#%%
+Ctrl+Enterexecutes the current cell.
+A cell is defined as the code between two lines which start with the agreed tag#%%.
+Shift+Enter executes the current cell and advances the cursor to the next cell

 Leave a Comment